socketteer/clooi/README.md

 - `clientToUse`: The API client to use.
     - `'bing'`: Use the BingAIClient
     - `'chatgpt'`: Use the chatGPT API client (Not yet tested)
-    - `'infrastruct'`: Use the Infrastruct client (Not yet implemented)
+    - `'infrastruct'`: Use the Infrastruct client
 - `showSuggestions`: Whether to show user suggestions after Bing messages.
 - `conversationData`: Dictionary of options to configure Client request